lawsonkeith/Bee-Bot/README.md

 # Hardware
+Use the schematic to wire up your robot.
+I've included wheel encoders here but I didn't use them.

 **Motors & Chassis** -
 I bought a cheap robot platform off of ebay that came with wheels and motors for this project.